-Guru Ghasidas Vishwavidyalaya (A Central University Established by the Central Universities Act 2009 No. 25 of 2009) Koni, Bilaspur - 495009 (C.G.)
+Guru Ghasidas Vishwavidyalaya (A Central University Established by the Central Universities Art 2009 No. 25 of 2009) Koni, Bilaspur - 495009 (C.G.) w ef 2015-16-2017-18 | Page.
+61

-- Action research: (25 marks)-The prospective teachers may identify some problem situation and undertake an action research to put effort to a practical solution for it.
+- Teaching and Subject assessment-(4050 marks)-Prospective teachers are expected to be able to assess comprehensively and continuously their students in both scholastic and co-scholastic dimensions of learning.
+This will include designing situations for diagnostic testing to assess learning and reflect upon the possible causes for it.
+This in turn will be an input for the remedial teaching designs as described in the preceding point.
+They are also expected to design the means for preparing strategies for assessing co-scholastic aspects and submit an evidence based detailed report. - Action research/case study/individual portfolio-(30 marks)- Prospective teachers are expected to undertake any one of these activities and complete it within the period of the the SI.
+They may have a close observation on a single student or a small group during this period so as to produce a case study report or portfolio reflecting a holistic understanding of these students.
+They may alsoAction research: (25 marks)-The prospective teachers may identify some problem situation and undertake an action research to put effort to a practical solution for it.
 The aim is to bring the Prospective teachers as close as possible to the learners and their unique characteristics and their unique circumstantial problems.
-This in turn is expected to sensitise them about biological-psychological-social space of learners in which they are embedded and to enhance their self-efficacy as an effective problem solver and as a teacher-a friend, philosopher and guide. - Administrative Work (attendance record/time table/ register/ stock/ exam duty, etc.)-(25 marks) -Prospective teachers are expected to participate in the administrative functions also like a real teacher does in the school.
+This in turn is expected to sensitise them about biological-psychological-social space of learners in which they are embedded and to enhance their self-efficacy as an effective problem solver and as a teacher-a friend, philosopher and guide. - Admin.Administrative Work (attendance record/time table/ register/ stock/ exam duty, etc)-(30.)-(25 marks) -Prospective teachers are expected to participate in the administrative functions also like a real teacher does in the school.
 This will include maintaining records like the attendance record, student record, registers, stock, etc. under the guidance of the school teachers.
 They should also participate in planning school activities through preparing different time tables and programmes.
-The overall experience through such participation during this phase is expected to prepare the prospective teachers for fulfilling various administrative responsibilities and inculcate leadership qualities. - Conducting morning assembly and CCA -(25 marks)-Prospective teachers are expected to conduct morning assembly regularly during the period.
+The overall experience through such participation during this phase is expected to prepare the prospective teachers for fulfilling various administrative responsibilities and inculcate leadership qualities. - Conducting morning assembly and CCA (3025 marks)-Prospective teachers are expected to conduct morning assembly regularly during the period.
 They are expected to bring innovation to make the assembly an interesting activity for the students to participate and so to enhance student participation.
 They should regularly organise CCA in the school to enrich students with various art, literature and culture as a whole.
 They should take care to design such activities giving equal opportunity to all learners creating a multicultural ethos in the school system encouraging democratic thoughts and action.
-This will also include celebration of days of national or regional importance so as to acquaint the students of our vast cultural and national heritage. - Preparation of TLM-(25 marks) Prospective teachers are expected to prepare at least two suitable Teaching Learning Materials, either in Hard or Soft form, on their own subject area.
+This will also include celebration of days of national or regional importance so as to acquaint the students of our vast cultural and national heritage. - Preparation of TLM-(3025 marks) Prospective teachers are expected to prepare at least two suitable Teaching Learning Materials, either in Hard or Soft form, on their own subject area.
 The materials should be justified in their use in the real situation.
 This may include model, working model, PPT presentation for higher level learning, Braille material, etc.